BlogPSUs

 “It’s time to start living the life we have imagined”- quote by Henry James perfectly sums up our dreams and desires.
 Jobs in Public Sector Undertakings give us a platform where one can live all the dreams which we all have dreamed in our college life i.e. a good job without crazy hours, with a great salary and reputation in society.

 But, what are PSUs, how one gets PSUs jobs through GATE, or what is the PSU exam are questions which confuse us all?
-In this article, we will address such questions and more.
+We will address such questions and more.

 What is PSU?

 PSUs (Public Sector Undertakings) are government-owned corporations in India, in which 51% or more than 51% of the paid-up share capital is owned by the government of India.
-However, it can be only the central government or only the state government of any state or central government with any state government or state governments.
+However, it can be the central government or the state government.
+Depending on the level of government ownership, PSUs are officially classified into two categories: Central Public Sector Undertakings (CPSUs), owned by the central government or other CPSUs; and State Public Sector Undertakings (SPSUs), owned by state governments.

-After independence, India was dealing with serious socio-economic and financial issues caused by a long period of slavery and exploitation like income gap, imbalance in regional economic development, and widespread unemployment.
-Moreover, an insufficient weak industrial base with inadequate investments and lack of infrastructure facilities along with a lack of trained human resources or technological backwardness was crippling the basic framework of India.
+After independence, India was dealing with serious socio-economic and financial issues caused by a long period of slavery and exploitation, like an income gap, an imbalance in regional economic development, and widespread unemployment.
+Moreover, an insufficient, weak industrial base with inadequate investments and a lack of infrastructure facilities, along with a lack of trained human resources or technological backwardness, was crippling the basic framework of India.

-At this point of time, Public Sector was seen as an instrument of development for self-reliant and steady economic growth.
-Hence, the Nation followed a planned economic development policy in which PSUs had a big role to play.
+At this point in time, the public sector was seen as an instrument of development for self-reliant and steady economic growth.
+Hence the nation followed a planned economic development policy in which PSUs had a big role to play.

 Over the years, with some landmark new policies, the public sector has continued to play a major role in the country’s economic growth and has become an attractive career destination for the youth.
-Major job requirement in PSUs is engineering students and science students, due to their technical, scientific, and manufacturing needs (but that does not mean PSUs are only limited to science students).
-Apparently, PSUs recruit a large number of candidates every year through GATE Exam and this number is increasing as more and more PSUs are joining this league.
-Therefore, PSUs hold a central platform of importance in the Indian economy through manufacturing and providing advancement in the field of science as well as being career magnets for youth for jobs.
+Major job requirements in PSUs are engineering students and science students, due to their technical, scientific, and manufacturing needs (but that does not mean PSUs are only limited to science students).
+Apparently, PSUs recruit a number of candidates every year through the GATE Exam or conduct their own exam to hire for various profiles.
+This number is increasing as more and more PSUs are joining this league.
+Therefore, PSUs hold a central platform of importance in the Indian economy through manufacturing and providing advancement in the field of science, as well as being career magnets for youth for jobs.

 Classification of Public Sector Undertakings